awsdocs/aws-control-tower-guide/doc_source/January-June-2020.md

 \(No update required for AWS Control Tower landing zone\)

 AWS Control Tower announces the availability of lifecycle event notifications\.
-A [lifecycle event](lifecycle-events.md) marks the completion of an AWS Control Tower action that can change the state of resources such as organizational units \(OUs\), accounts, and guardrails that are created and managed by AWS Control Tower\.
+A [lifecycle event](lifecycle-events.md) marks the completion of an AWS Control Tower action that can change the state of resources such as organizational units \(OUs\), accounts, and controls that are created and managed by AWS Control Tower\.
 Lifecycle events are recorded as AWS CloudTrail events and delivered to Amazon EventBridge as events\.

-AWS Control Tower records lifecycle events at the completion of the following actions that can be performed using the service: creating or updating a landing zone; creating or deleting an OU; enabling or disabling a guardrail on an OU; and using account factory to create a new account or to move an account to another OU\.
+AWS Control Tower records lifecycle events at the completion of the following actions that can be performed using the service: creating or updating a landing zone; creating or deleting an OU; enabling or disabling a control on an OU; and using account factory to create a new account or to move an account to another OU\.

 AWS Control Tower uses multiple AWS services to build and govern a best practices multi\-account AWS environment\.
 It can take several minutes for an AWS Control Tower action to complete\.
 You can track lifecycle events in the CloudTrail logs to verify if the originating AWS Control Tower action completed successfully\.
 You can create an EventBridge rule to notify you when CloudTrail records a lifecycle event or to automatically trigger the next step in your automation workflow\.